The Hijab

 purpose of modesty and not attracting attention to oneself.

-I have seen young Muslim women in shorts and with their stomachs exposed but
+I have seen young Muslim women in shorts with their stomachs exposed and their heads covered.

 women today obviously do not feel the same way about exposed flesh.
 Or is the